 "Individual" term life insurance is treated basically the same as group whole life insurance.
-Districts are advised to seek tax counsel if there is a question whether their particular life insurance is group term life insurance or "individual term" life insurance and regarding possible differences in taxation in special instances.
+Districts are advised to seek tax counsel if there is a question whether their particular life insurance is group term life insurance or "individual term" life insurance.
+A tax professional can advise them regarding possible differences in taxation in special instances.